Your 4-step guide to financial planning

 Consider setting up “buckets” or categories for each of your goals, whether you have two or ten.
 If you currently have savings, distribute the amount you feel comfortable with toward each category.
 You might want to start by putting more money toward immediate or short-term goals, as you’ll have time to contribute money to your long-term goals more gradually.

 Your snapshot of monthly income and expenses will help you know precisely where your money is going.
 This will give you an objective idea of your fixed expenses, like rent or loan repayment, and your lifestyle expenses, like groceries and entertainment.
 It will also illuminate where you can make changes and ultimately, how much you can put toward your short- and long-term goals.

 When making your budget, the key is to be honest with yourself about your lifestyle, values and goals.
 Whether you’re comfortable now or still trying to make ends meet, it’s important to be realistic about how much you can really save.

 Finally, don’t forget to add some fun in to the mix.
 Trying to deprive yourself of anything but the essentials can be frustrating and potentially unattainable.
 However you decide to budget, keep in mind that what’s right for you won’t necessarily be right for someone else.

-The easiest way to start investing is to take advantage of an employer-sponsored retirement account, if you have access to one.
-Some employers offer a 401k match up to a certain amount.
+The easiest way to start investing is to take advantage of a workplace savings plan, if you have access to one.
+Some employers offer a 401(k) match up to a certain amount.
 Plus, contributions are directly withdrawn from your paycheck with pre-tax dollars.

 If you’re a first-time investor, remember that the process will be a valuable learning experience.
 Holding onto your investments through market highs and lows can be a good strategy, so remember to practice patience and stay informed.